-The foreign exchange transactions performed in a currency other than HUF were initially recognized at the exchange rate valid on the day of performing such transactions.
+The foreign exchange transactions performed in a currency other than HUF were initially recognised at the exchange rate valid on the day of performing such transactions.
 Foreign currency receivables and liabilities were converted to forint at the exchange rate valid on the balance-sheet cut-off date.
-The arising exchange rate differences are recognized in the profit and loss account among financial revenues and expenses.
+The arising exchange rate differences are recognized in the income statement among financial revenues and expenses.

-The financial statements specify Hungarian forints (HUF), which is the Company's presentation currency rounded to the nearest thousand, except where otherwise indicated.
+The financial statements have been prepared in Hungarian forints (HUF), which is the Company's presentation currency rounded to the nearest thousand, except where otherwise indicated.